tmcowley/natural-selection-sim/README.md

   * Environment changed to impose less strict selection pressures
   * (Simulates resource abundance from reduced competition, decreasing selection pressures)
   * Critically low population count is stored in `critically_low_pop`, initially set to 500
-* This functionality is very poor, and must be improved with further research for an improved simulation
+* This functionality is poor, and must be improved with further research for an improved simulation